tdayris/snakemake-wrappers/docs/_build/html/_sources/meta-wrappers/bwa_mapping.rst.txt

 Example
 -------

-This meta-wrapper can be used in the following way:
+This meta-wrapper can be used by integrating the following into your workflow:

 .. code-block:: python